 Utilizing supercomputer modelling and rational product design, GMD is committed to improving existing form-factors, electro-stimulation treatments, monitoring and high-throughput data analysis.
-Over time, this logically leads to improved protocols, positively impacting the efficiency and

 Background: Nine million people in American suffer from chronic wounds.
 Others have trauma or surgical wounds.
 Electrical stimulation to increase the rate of healing is an established and proven methodology.
 Patients with slow to heal surgical incisions, diabetic ulcers, pressure ulcers and similar conditions that last over 30 days, frequently involve infection, pain and restrictions on activity.
 These have all been successfully treated with electrical stimulation, but currently, treatment requires expensive, heavy equipment with a power cord and clinician intervention.
 These constraints lead to artificially limited treatments, due to costs and reimbursement rates, which can lead to the impression that electrical stimulation is not fully effective.